CalebTheGame/AppxSilhouette/README.md

 ### Correctness test 2
 example: java silhEval.research.ExperimentTests correctness2 confs 2 conf1 dataset1 conf2 datasets2 log repofile epsilon 0.1 delta 0.1 t 1024 runs 100

-Performs correctness tests of type 1: for each provided input, computes the exact silhouette, the average of a number of PPS sampling based silhouette approximation rounds and the average of a number Uniform sampling based approximation rounds and the generalized simplified silhouette, observing errors in approximation and if approximated methods are capable to identify the best silouette configurations.
+Performs correctness tests of type 1: for each provided input, computes the exact silhouette, the average of a number of PPS sampling based silhouette approximation rounds and the average of a number Uniform sampling based approximation rounds and the generalized simplified silhouette, observing errors in approximation and if approximated methods are capable to identify the best silhouette configurations.
 CSV accepted, last value is the cluester index.
 Parameters
   - confs: number of configurations to test
   - conf1, conf2, conf3...: relative paths to input files
   - log: relative path to output file